-Are you thinking about receiving orthodontic treatment, or already a patient?
+Are you thinking about receiving orthodontic treatment, or are you already a patient?
 This article is exactly what you are looking for.
 We are taught to maintain our oral hygiene from a very young age; however, the perfect oral hygiene routine has never been more important than when you’re receiving orthodontic treatment.
 This article will discuss some of the main treatment options and then provide some rules to follow that will maintain the health of your pearly whites.

 What are my options?

-The only thing to keep in mind that your budget will play a large role in what you can receive – this is why some people save up for their treatment over time.
+The only thing to keep in mind is that your budget will play a significant role in what you can receive – this is why some people save up for their treatment over time.

 Invest in an electric toothbrush